AtriSukul1508/clawss/README.md

 Important:

 - AI usage costs are your own
-- `clawss` does not provide free shared model credits
+- `clawss` itself is completely free and does not charge anything

 ## Runtime and GPU usage